ayaskant-12/ayaskant-12/README.md

 - 🌱 I’m currently learning react and node.js

-- 🎓 I’m currently pursuing my Bachelor of Technology from KIIT deemed to be university
+- 🎓 I have completed my Bachelor of Technology from KIIT deemed to be university

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to Web technology and related technologies

 - 📫 How to reach me via email - ayaskant2003@gmail.com